Soocyang/Advanced-Database-Assignent-Aug-2020/README.md

 3. Rider Performance - Average time taken to delivered orders

 ## Procedures
+1. Insert_categoryList  -- the restaurant type
+                        -- categoryList
+2. Delete_categoryList  -- The type of the restaurant

 1. Insert_menu -- input number of fooditem, loop the input and insert into the fooditemlist
 2. Update_menu -- update the price of the menu item